metgem/metgem/README.md

 # Build instructions for Windows (Python 3.6, 64 bits)
-Some useful tools are downloaded automatically when running build scripts
+Some useful tools are downloaded automatically when running build scripts.
+Wheel packages for igraph can be found on [Christoph Gohlke's website](https://www.lfd.uci.edu/~gohlke/pythonlibs/#python-igraph)

 ```
 > python -m venv packaging